 Best Iconic Alien Race.
 The Treens vs The Hawkmen

 The Hawkmen (obviously)

 The Treens were the main villains in the Dan Dare strip.
 They were Venusians whose emotions had been repressed.
 They looked at things in a very cold and logical manner.
 At the same time they were also xenophobic and looked on all other races in the universe as inferior to them.
-They wished to conquer all other life forms and they even despite being emotionless gloried in crushing lesser races.
+They wished to conquer all other life forms and despite being emotionless, they gloried in crushing lesser races.

 The Treens were a huge inspiration on Doctor Who’s 3 main villains The Daleks, The Cybermen and The Sontarans.

 Like the Daleks they are xenophobic, ruthless monsters who seek to conquer other races.

 The first two Dalek stories where greatly inspired by early Dare stories too.
 The first Dalek story saw the Doctor and his companions land on Skaro, the home planet of the Daleks where there are two races the Daleks, evil, cold, logical, yet xenophobic monsters who live in a city surrounded by a lake of monsters and the peaceful and blonde Thals, who the Doctor must convince to fight back against the Daleks, but who are reluctant to due to a previous conflict.
 This is a similar premise to the first Dan Dare strip Voyage to Venus where the Treens, evil, cold, logical, yet xenophobic monsters who live in a city surrounded by a lake of monsters, are planning to unleash their weapon on the earth, and Dan must convince the blonde and peaceful Therons to help him fight them, when they don’t want to due to a previous conflict.